arnau/seachess/notes/dive_into_frictionlessdata/index.md

 descriptor or viceversa.
 Maybe a paragraph suggesting the usage of the `Link` HTTP header ([IETF RFC 8288]) would suffice.

-Most of the time the specifications assume you are working locally and paths are relative to the _root_ of the package.
+Most of the time the specification assumes you are working locally and paths are relative to the _root_ of the package.
 This probably means that _a package_ needs to be distributed in some sort of bundle like a zip file.
 In fact, there is a pattern [Describing files inside a compressed file such as Zip]